-The FL TIG has prepared this Phase V.4 Florida Coastal Access Project: Restoration Plan and Supplemental Environmental Assessment (herein referred to as Phase V.4 RP/SEA, or "this document") to address, in part, recreational use losses in the Florida Restoration Area resulting from the DWH oil spill.
+The FL TIG has prepared this Final Phase V.4 Florida Coastal Access Project: Restoration Plan and Supplemental Environmental Assessment (herein referred to as Phase V.4 RP/SEA, or "this document") to address, in part, recreational use losses in the Florida Restoration Area resulting from the DWH oil spill.
 The purpose of restoration, as discussed in this document, is to make the environment and the public whole by implementing restoration actions that return injured natural resources and their services to baseline conditions to compensate for interim losses, in accordance with OPA and consistent with associated OPA NRDA regulations.
-This document serves as the draft Restoration Plan (RP) under OPA and contains the associated Supplemental Environmental Assessment (SEA) for the fourth phase of the Florida Coastal Access Project under the National Environmental Policy Act of 1969 (NEPA), continuing the restoration planning process begun prior to the settlement of the DWH oil spill NRDA.
+This document serves as the restoration plan (RP) under OPA and contains the associated Supplemental Environmental Assessment (SEA) for the fourth phase of the